Raissa-94/AWS-Learning/Week1/Week1/IAM-AWS-CLI.md

 ### AWS CLI

-The AWS CLI allows you to manage AWS services from the command line.
+The AWS CLI ais used to manage AWS services from the command line using commands To Give a User or Service access to your AWS Account aws configure

-Example command:

-aws configure

 This command sets up: